Eland armoured car

-The Eland is an air portable light armoured car based on the Panhard AML.
+The Eland is an air-portable light armoured car based on the Panhard AML.
 Designed and built for long-range reconnaissance, it mounts either a 60mm (2.4 in) breech-loading mortar or a Denel 90mm (3.5 in) gun on a very compact chassis.
 Although lightly armoured, the vehicle's permanent 4X4 drive makes it faster over flat terrain than many tanks.

-Eland was developed for the South African Defence Force (SADF) in South Africa's first major arms programme since World War II, with prototypes completed in 1963.
-By 1991, 1,600 examples had been built for home and export; prominent foreign operators included Morocco and Zimbabwe.
+The Eland was developed for the South African Defence Force (SADF) in South Africa's first major arms programme since World War II, with prototypes completed in 1963.
+By 1991, 1,600 examples had been built for home and export; prominent foreign operators included Morocco and Zimbabwe (formerly Rhodesia).
 Local overhauls incorporating lessons from internal operations have resulted in a vehicle capable of withstanding the unforgiving Southern African environment and highly mobile operational style of the SADF.